timeseven/slack-clone-frontend/README.md

 # Slack Clone Frontend with Next.js

-This is a modular, desktop-focused frontend built with Next.js.
+This is a modular, web-focused frontend built with Next.js.
 It supports real-time chat, workspace navigation, image/file upload, and global state management.
 The project is styled with Tailwind CSS and built with modern React tooling.

 ---